ivangfr/springboot-rsocket-webflux-aop/README.md

   - `default`
      - start REST API on port `8081` and uses `HTTP`
-     - does not connect to `movie-server` through `RSocket`; does not receive movie update events;
+     - does not connect to `movie-server` through `RSocket`; does not receive movie events;

   - `rsocket-tcp`
      - start REST API on port `8080` and uses `HTTP`
-     - connects to `movie-server` through `RSocket`using `TCP`; receives movie update events;
+     - connects to `movie-server` through `RSocket`using `TCP`; receives movie events;

   - `rsocket-websocket`
      - start REST API on port `8080` and uses `HTTP`
-     - connects to `movie-server` through `RSocket`using `WebSocket`; receives movie update events;
+     - connects to `movie-server` through `RSocket`using `WebSocket`; receives movie events;

 ## Demo

 The GIF below shows a user running some commands in `movie-client-shell`, terminal on the right.
 In the right-top terminal is running `movie-server` and in the right-bottom, `movie-client-ui`.
-On the background, there's a browser where movie update events are displayed.
+On the background, there's a browser where movie events are displayed.

 ![demo](images/demo.gif)